eth-protocol-fellows/protocol-studies/docs/wiki/EL/el-specs.md

 \end{align}
 $$

-Equation 162 demonstrates that for each x within the specified range, the modified stack mirrors the original stack at position $ x - \Delta$, effectively tracking the original position of stack items post-operation.
-For example, adding an item [2] to an existing stack [10] results in [2,10], where the original item's new position aligns with $ x=Delta$, maintaining the integrity of stack order post-operation.
+Equation 162 demonstrates that for each x within the specified range, the modified stack mirrors the original stack at position $x - \Delta$, effectively tracking the original position of stack items post-operation.
+For example, adding an item [2] to an existing stack [10] results in [2,10], where the original item's new position aligns with $x=Delta$, maintaining the integrity of stack order post-operation.

 #### Single Execution Cycle